Conservation Cost Share

 Applying

-DEADLINE: Applications are due to the District Office by the first Friday in March each year, to be considered at the March board meeting.
-Applicants will be notified about the status of their application within two weeks of the board meeting.
+DEADLINE: Applications are due to the District Office by March 4, 2024 to be considered at the March 2024 board meeting

 Program Objectives